meguna/mff/README.md

 * show message if no ingredients are saved for a recipe.
 * add landing page / `selectedId == -1` component called NoSelectedRecipe.

+#### Lessons

+* any time you're trying to dynamically import images in React, you're probably doing it wrong.
+You probably need to serve the images from a server instead.

+## July 6
+* reload selectedRecipe on update - notes, name, & size won't update since it is "cached"
+* change StatusInfo to a format where a message prop and a status prop is passed
+* set up a new StatusInfo that gets updated globally through redux variables

 ## To Do Notes - Immediate

+* refactor reducers - divide into separate reducers & lint code
 * wire up NoSelectedRecipe component with `selectedId == -1` scenarios.
 * does `loading...` message take a little too long on RecipeForm?
 Investigate
-* reload selectedRecipe on update - notes, name, & size won't update since it is "cached"
 * show uploaded images as thumbnails on EditRecipeForm (and NewRecipeForm?)
   & allow user to mark them for deletion
 * editRecipe warning on navigating away from unsaved changes